Environmental, Social and

 Business Ethics

 We are committed to operating with honesty and transparency in accordance with the highest ethical and corporate governance standards – mutual respect, integrity and trust are the foundation of our company.
 Our Code of Ethical Business Conduct (the “Code of Ethics”) serves as the foundation of our corporate integrity and compliance program and applies to our directors and all employees, including our Chief Executive Officer and Chief Financial Officer.
 The Code of Ethics is available on our website at www.cryoportinc.com on the “Investor Relations: Governance” page under the heading “Governance Documents.”
 All employees across our operations are provided with training and reference materials to reinforce this commitment to integrity and ethics in our business.
-Our Code of Ethics is is translated into local languages for our employees where applicable and includes guidance on topics including, but not limited to the following:
+Our Code of Ethics is translated into local languages for our employees where applicable and includes guidance on topics including, but not limited to the following:

 • Corruption